JaneliaSciComp/jacs-storage/README.md

 `sudo yum install jacsstorage-agentweb/build/distributions/jacsstorage-agentweb-1.0.0-1.i386.rpm`

-Note that 'installDist' target will not run any unit tests or integration tests.
+Note that 'ospackage' task just like 'installDist' will not run any unit tests or integration tests so you don't need access to any MongoDB instance.

 ### Run the application